-Just because you have a bit of a make-up obbsession doesn't mean you have to spend all your money on it.
-There are a ton of great options you can find at your local drugstore and here's some of my favourites.
+Just because you have a bit of a make-up obsession doesn't mean you have to spend all your money on it.
+There are a ton of great options you can find at your local drugstore that will give you great results without the high price tag.
+Here are a few of my favourites:

 L'Oreal Paris Voluminous Mascara

+This is kind of a cult classic among beauty bloggers and for good reason.
 There's none of that fancy new mascara technology here, no weird rubber wands or extravagant promises just a classic formula that actually works.
-Goes on nice and smooth without clumps and has lots of pigment so when it says 'Blackest Black' it really lives up to that claim.
+Goes on nice and smooth without clumps and has lots of pigment.
+Pro tip: stick your mascara in your bra when you're getting ready to warm it up; it will go on much more smoothly.

 E.L.F Moisturizing Lipstick

-Lipstick is one of those things I don't really like spending a ton of money because it always just wears off anyways.
-I'm not a fan of the super long-wearing formulas because they dry out my lips so much and that means I'm always having to reapply.
-That doesn't seem like such a big deal when you're only spending $3 a tube.
+Lipstick is one of those things I hate spending a ton of money on because no matter what I do, it just wears off.
+I'm not a fan of the super long-wearing formulas because they dry out my lips.
+I'd rather have to re-apply than be uncomfortable and that doesn't seem like such a big deal when you're only spending $3 a tube.
 This formula from E.L.F really is moisturizing and comes in a bunch of colours.
-The Ravishing Rose is my go to (perfect 'my lips but better' shade) but I also like 'Flirty & Fabulous' for something a little brighter.
-E.L.F products can be a bit hard to find in Canada but it's not too bad ordering from the States (they have lots of promos) and you can often find stuff at Old Navy (weird right?)
+The Ravishing Rose is my go to (the perfect 'my lips but better' shade), but I also like 'Flirty & Fabulous' for something a little brighter.
+E.L.F products can be a bit hard to find in Canada, but it's not too bad ordering from the States.
+You will have to pay for shipping but their prices are so low, and they ALWAYS have promos on.
+I have found their products popping up in more places recently (Old Navy weirdly enough) so keep an eye out.

-I lost my brow pencil sharpener awhile back and it was no easy task finding a replacement (seriously, they are sold nowhere) so as a last resort I grabbed this cheap pencil from Superstore while we were grabbing grocery and now kind of love it.
-It's got a handy little brush on one end that works well to get your brows in place and also for blending and the actual pencil is the perfect texture...hard enough to keep a point but soft enough to go on easy and blend well.
+I lost my brow pencil sharpener awhile back, and it was no easy task finding a replacement (seriously, they are sold nowhere), so I grabbed this (non-sharpener needing) pencil on a whim and really love it.
+It's got a handy little brush on one end that works well to get your brows in place and for blending, and the actual pencil is great.
+I've used the pricey Anastasia pencil before, and this one is super similar and works almost as well.

 Vaseline Lip Therapy: Rosy Lips